 Grade 4 – Recommended for experienced bush walkers

-A grade 4 track is likely to be longer and include rough ground and very steep sections.
-These tracks are suggested for people with experience bush walking.
+A grade 4 track is likely to be longer and includes rough ground and very steep sections.
+These tracks are suggested for people with experience bushwalking.
 They may be any length and directional signs and markers are likely to be more limited.
 A reasonable level of fitness and unrestricted movement will be required.